The Limits of Assumption-free Tests for Algorithm Performance: Proofs: hardness results for algorithm evaluation

 \subsubsection{Step 1: some preliminaries}

-First, if $1-c < (1/\alpha)^{-1/N}$, then the desired bound~\eqref{eqn:prove_with_c} holds trivially, since the right-hand side of~\eqref{eqn:prove_with_c} is $>1$ in this case.
+First, if $1-c < (1/\alpha)^{-1/N}$, then no matter whether \eqref{eqn:assume_c} holds or not, the desired bound~\eqref{eqn:prove_with_c} holds trivially, since the right-hand side of~\eqref{eqn:prove_with_c} is $>1$ in this case.
 Therefore we can restrict our attention to the nontrivial case where $1-c\geq (1/\alpha)^{-1/N}$.
 This implies that

 Combining this with~\eqref{eqn:assume_c} then yields

 From this point on, we let $\epsilon\in (0,c)$ denote an arbitrarily small constant.
 By definition of $R_P^{\max}$, we can find some function $f_*:\cX\rightarrow\hcY$ such that